Skip Sub Menu

 Drake provides self-service access to software which is licensed by the university.
 There are applications for both Windows and Macintosh computers which serve as our university app store.
 Instructions for how to access these resources are listed below.

-Software Center (Windows computers only)
+Company Portal (Windows computers only)

-Using Software Center (How-to)
+Using Company Portal (How-to)

 Self-Service (Apple computers only)